elightup/slim-seo-docs/docs/slim-seo-schema/02-license.md

 ### What happens if my license expires?

-In this case, the plugin will work normally.
-You'll still have access to all the plugin features and admin settings.
-However, you won't receive any updates or bug fixes, or support from us.
+- You won't receive any updates or bug fixes from us
+- You can't access to our support
+- You won't be able to add or edit schemas in the admin
+- The existing schemas that you already setup for your site won't be outputted in the front end

 ### Can I define the license key in `wp-config.php`?